Business Analytics vs Data Analytics

 Prescriptive analytics tells what to do next.
 It involves considering all relevant data to chart an optimal path forward.
 Product managers for a new mobile app can employ beta testing to determine which features to include or exclude to optimize the user experience.

 Leveraging these business analytics types in pairs can provide a full picture of the story data tells and lead to more informed decision-making.
+There are many business analytics applications that are possible using these types of business analytics.

-Difference between Business analytics and data analytics
+Difference between Business analytics vs data analytics

 We often have a question – is business analytics and data analytics same?
 They both work on the data but there are a few key differences in their approach.

-Difference between data analyst and Business Analyst
+Difference between Data analyst and Business Analyst

-Who is a business analyst?
+Who is business analyst

 As the name implies, a business analyst profile is more concerned with the data’s business implications. he uses data to help streamline and improve the business metrics of the organization, like,

-revenue generation
+- revenue generation

-marketing operations
+- marketing operations

-resource allocations
+- resource allocations

-He tends to answer questions like
+he tends to answer questions like

-what a business need?
+- what a business need

-what problems it is facing?
+- what problems it is facing

-how to optimize its operations?
+- how to optimize its operations

 Who is a data analyst?